-How Overall IELTS Band Score is calculated
+How the Overall IELTS Band Score is calculated

-I am getting asked this question very often.
-Here is how the IELTS test centre calculates your overall band score:
+For those who need to understand the process in detail – here is how the IELTS test centre calculates your overall band score:

 Total score = (Listening score + Reading score + Writing score + Speaking score) / 4

-For example, if you’ve received Listening 6, Reading 7, Writing 8, Speaking 7, your total score will be (6+7+8+6) / 4 = 7.
+For example, if you’ve received Listening 6, Reading 7, Writing 8, Speaking 7, your total score will be (6+7+8+7) / 4 = 7.

 Your score can be either a whole band or a band and a half – for example 7 or 7.5.
 No other fractions are allowed, for example no 7.25 or 7.75.